Weightlessness: High-quality crystals

-While not yet a commercial application, there has been interest in growing crystals in micro-g, as in a space station or automated artificial satellite through Low-gravity process engineering, in an attempt to reduce crystal lattice defects.
+While not yet a commercial application, there has been interest in growing crystals in micro-g, as in a space station or automated artificial satellite through low-gravity process engineering, in an attempt to reduce crystal lattice defects.
 Such defect-free crystals may prove useful for certain microelectronic applications and also to produce crystals for subsequent X-ray crystallography.

-In 2017, an experiment on the ISS was conducted to crystallize the monoclonal antibody therapeutic Pembrolizumab, where results showed more uniform and homogenous crystal particles compared to ground controls.
-Such uniform crystal particles can allow for the formulation of more concentrated, low-volume antibody therapies, something which can make them suitable for subcutaneous administration, a less invasive approach compared to the current prevalent method of intravenous administration.
+In 2017, an experiment on the ISS was conducted to crystallize the monoclonal antibody therapeutic pembrolizumab, where results showed more uniform and homogenous crystal particles compared to ground controls.
+Such uniform crystal particles can allow for the formulation of more concentrated, low-volume antibody therapies potentially suitable for subcutaneous administration, a less invasive approach compared to the current prevalent method of intravenous administration.

 Comparison of boiling of water under Earth's gravity (1 g, left) and microgravity (right).
 The source of heat is in the lower part of the photograph.